0X-JonMichaelGalindo/Javascript-Operator-Overloading/README.md

 <br />

-This code is for research purposes only.
-It is a proof-of-concept for operator overloading in JavaScript using proxies.

-Unfortunately, this method has no practical applications.
+This code is for research purposes only, as this method has no apparent practical applications.

 # TODO